curtmorgan3/quest-bound-docs/docs/attributes/controlling-attributes.md

 ## Windows

 When a player makes a character, they construct their own character sheet by adding windows from the ruleset.
-Each window can include controls wired up to specific attributes.
+Each window can include controls bound to individual attributes.

 ### Controlling Attributes